 The rise of the first trading index.

-The index market was created as it was too difficult and time consuming to keep track of the performance of every asset which was traded in a country.
+The index market was created as it was too difficult and time consuming to keep track of the performance of every stock which was traded in a country.
 Therefore, to have a better control on the performance of the different securities, the index market was created.
-This market was used to track the of the stock market as a whole.
+This market was used to track the performance of the stock market as a whole.